ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    values 0 to 2, to align  with the ``FEATURE_DETECTION`` mechanism.
    Default value is ``0``.

+-  ``ENABLE_FEAT_TCR2``: Numeric value to set the bit SCR_EL3.ENTCR2 in EL3 to
+   allow access to TCR2_EL2 (extended translation control) from EL2 as well as adding TCR2_EL2 to the EL2 context save/restore operations.
+Its a mandatory architectural feature and is enabled from v8.9 and upwards.
+This flag can take the values 0 to 2, to align  with the ``FEATURE_DETECTION`` mechanism.
+Default value is ``0``.

 -  ``ENABLE_LTO``: Boolean option to enable Link Time Optimization (LTO) support in GCC for TF-A. This option is currently only supported for AArch64.
 Default is 0.